 Manage the Pharmacy

-Once the doctors have prescribed medications, volunteers count out the prescriptions, under the supervision of a licensed pharmacist.
-The pharmacist then gives the medications to the patient and explains to the patient how the medication should be taken.
+Once the doctors have prescribed medications, interns count out the prescriptions, under the supervision of a licensed pharmacist.
+The pharmacist then checks that the prescription was filled correctly, gives the medications to the patient, and explains to the patient how the medication should be taken.
 Note: All medications are purchased in the country where the clinics are being conducted to ensure strict conformity with the guidelines of the World Health Organization which require that medications are based on local formularies and in local languages.

 Local Medical Exposure

-Some countries offer volunteers the opportunity to shadow a doctor at their local clinic or hospital, attend a medical class at a local university or visit the local elderly home.
+Some countries offer interns the opportunity to shadow a doctor at their local clinic or hospital, attend a medical class at a local university or visit the local elderly home.

 Teams will travel to a local school and teach children the importance of hygiene, dental health, hand washing, nutrition or another subject the team decides to teach.
 Ideally teams will bring something to distribute to the children such as toothbrushes or bars of soap.

-All volunteer housing, food, staff and in country work transportation is included in the program fees.
-Volunteers pay for their plane tickets, spending money and fun travel.
+All intern housing, food, staff and in country work transportation is included in the program fees.
+Interns pay for their plane tickets, spending money and fun travel.

-Volunteers Around the World constantly strives to provide the best quality patient care for our communities and the best professional development opportunities for our volunteers.
+VAW Global Health Alliance constantly strives to provide the best quality patient care for our communities and the best professional development opportunities for our interns.
 We follow the guidelines outlined by top organizations, such as the Association of American Medical Colleges (AAMC).
 Please feel free to read through the guidelines AAMC has established for pre-medical students here or visit their website directly here.